|Home > Astronomy > William Herschel Telescope > Quality Control > WHT mirror reflectivity|

 WHT mirror reflectivity

-The V-band reflectivities of the WHT primary, secondary and Nasmyth (tertiary) mirrors are measured at regular intervals with a hand-held reflectometer.
-The results can be found here.
+The reflectivities of the WHT primary, secondary and Nasmyth (tertiary) mirrors are measured at regular intervals with a hand-held reflectometer.
+The measurements (and notes on how they are made) can be found on ING's reflectivity results page.

-The primary mirror suffered its most serious accident yet on 6 May 1999, when a 1.5-kg component of the top-end focus drive fell vertically onto the bare mirror.
-The surface now bears a few deep scratches, which were ground out prior to the Jun 2000 aluminising to avoid spreading of any cracks.
-The area affected is negligibly small.
+The surface of the primary mirror is in good condition.
+On 6 May 1999, it was scratched by a piece of metal falling onto the mirror surface from prime focus.
+The scratches were ground out prior to aluminising in June 1990, to avoid spreading of any cracks.
+The area affected is very small.

 Chris Benn (firstname.lastname@example.org)